mccurdyc/gothamgo2018-neighbor/proposal/gothamgo2018-neighbor-proposal.md

 Engineering is to design an experiment --- think of mutated versions of the code or infrastructure --- that will lead to the propagation of errors.

+## Notes
++ three authors, but one presenter
++ the third author is a student
++ also explain that i am the lead author and presenter
++ include all of our names as authors for external visibility (for the college)
++ also make it clear that we dont expect funding for all authors, but additional funding would be helpful